latoyagonzales/latoyagonzales.github.io/essays/ai-in-education.md

 I have not personally used AI in any real-world projects.
 However, from using it in ICS 314, I would definitely say that it would be effective in addressing real-world software engineering challenges.

 ### V. Challenges and Opportunities:
 One potential challenge that I didn't want to have with using AI in this course, was becoming to reliant on it.
 However, I didn't run into this issue.
 If anything I think that continued to use it as only using it as a debugging tool and only after I was absolutely stuck.
-I believe that the integration of AI in software engineering education
+Still, overall, I believe that the integration of AI in software engineering education is beneficial.

 ### VI.
 Comparative Analysis:
 In regards to comparing traditional teaching methods and AI-enhance approaches in context of software engineering education, overall, I still believe that traditional is better.
 AI is just a good tool/resource to accompany traditional teaching.
 For example, knowledge retention and practical skill development are tested in the traditional methods.